Sunday, March 26, 2017

 Here is an interesting watch that I spotted at Belk.
 It's a Seiko Sportura Perpetual Solar Chronograph watch.
 It's a solar watch that has a six month power reserve when charged.
 It also has a classic chronometer look.
 The bezel on this one looks a little worn.
 However, this was a quick shot through the display glass so it may simply be a light trick played by a watch crystal that is covered with protective plastic.

 It's nice to be able to pick up a great watch like this up from Belk.
 They generally have good sale prices, a convenient credit card, friendly customer service, and most importantly you get a chance to try on the watch and make sure it really feels right.
 In truth, most of my good watches come from Belk.
-However, if you already know this is the right watch for you, Amazon does have this watch for a great price.
+However, if you already know this is the right watch for you, Amazon does have this watch in black.

 Sunday, March 5, 2017